phpmyadmin/phpmyadmin/very_small/readme.txt

-    README FILE FOR THE VERY SMALL THEME USED WITH PHPMAYADMIN
+    README FILE FOR THE VERY SMALL THEME USED WITH PHPMYADMIN
 ----------------------------------------------------------------------

 CHANGE LOG: